masc-it/ScrapingMonkey/docs/README.md

 - ULTRA: 5
 - MEGA: up to 20

-### Concurrent requests
+### Concurrent requests (per second)

-- BASIC and PRO: no
+- BASIC and PRO: 1
+- ULTRA: up to 10
-- ULTRA and MEGA: up to 50.
+- MEGA: up to 20

+These limits may vary (+/-) according to the load on the servers.

 # API endpoints